amateur80lvl/lxcex/README.md

 Make sure all subdirectories in `/var/lib/lxc` have minimal permissions and are not readable by `other` at least.
 The same applies to the container data stored elsewhere.

+However, for idmapped mounts to work, the minimal permissions must include directory traversal for others.
+This could be worked around using `setfacl`, but that comlication overweights the convenience.

+If all the above is a security concern, do not use idmapped mounts.

 ## Quirks

 * Something smashes `/dev/ptmx` after a while.